Updated: Jul 31

 A. There are barely enough parishioners to support a single site, let alone four church sites and associated halls.
 The churches have been in a serious deficit situation for many years and our savings will run out within 2-3 years unless bold measures are taken.
 The COVID crisis has made our financial situation much worse.
 There may be no Catholic church open in Mainland South unless we consolidate, get our finances in order, and fund our evangelization and outreach mission more fully.
 This is good stewardship.

-Q. How was this decision made?
+Q. How was the decision for this recommendation made?

 A. This new beginning reflects the direction from Pope Francis for the Church.
 It is the result of years of archdiocesan consultations and the resulting direction provided to us by Archbishop Mancini’s call for parish renewal.
 Consolidation has been discussed in this community for the past 10-20 years, so this is not really a new initiative.
-The parish infrastructure and finance committees, with representation from all three former parishes, prayerfully studied our challenging situation, provided information, and made recommendations to our Interim Pastoral Council (Parish Transition Team also with equal representation for the former parishes).
+The parish infrastructure and finance committees, with representation from all three former parishes, prayerfully studied our challenging situation, provided information, and made recommendations to our Interim Pastoral Council (Parish Transition Team, also with equal representation for the former parishes).
 The Council, after examining all the factors, unanimously endorsed a recommendation we’ve now made to the archdiocese to make St Michael’s the parish church for now.
 Once consolidated, we will look at the viability of the St Michael’s site versus other long-term options.

 With much prayer and discernment at every step (including the new Parish Leadership Team), this is seen as the only viable option.
 This was nobody’s agenda, it’s the sad but logical conclusion after a realistic examination of our situation on how to go from surviving to thriving.